valinsky/hugo_blog/content/posts/i-built-a-twitter-bot.md

 I added an ASCII progress bar to show the progress made in terms of percents.
 Thought that was a neat thing to have in a tweet.

 I'm also calculating the number of days left.
-This number is just an approximation, because I'm using a constant block generation time of 10 minutes, and in reality that is not always the case.
+This number is an approximation, because I'm using a constant block generation time of 10 minutes, and in reality that is not always the case.

 In order to interact with the Twitter API I used [tweepy](https://github.com/tweepy/tweepy).
 First I had to go on Twitter and create a [developer account](https://developer.twitter.com/en/docs/basics/developer-portal/overview) for myself.
 Then I had to create a [developer app](https://developer.twitter.com/en/docs/basics/apps/overview) which lets me generate the necessary keys to interact with the Twitter API.